KrasniKot/holbertonschool-web_back_end/ES6_data_manipulation/README.md

 It accepts an argument (Array, of any kind of element).

 ### Task 7 More set data structure:
+Create a function named `hasValuesFromArray` that returns a boolean if all the elements in the array exist within the set.
+It accepts two arguments: a `set` (Set) and an `array` (Array).

 ### Task 8 Clean set:
+Create a function named `cleanSet` that returns a string of all the set values that start with a specific string (`startString`).
+It accepts two arguments: a `set` (Set) and a `startString` (String).
+When a value starts with `startString` you only append the rest of the string.
+The string contains all the values of the set separated by `-`.

 ### Task 9 Map data structure:
+Create a function named `groceriesList` that returns a map of groceries with the following items (name, quantity):
+Apples, 10 Tomatoes, 10 Pasta, 1 Rice, 1 Banana, 5

 ### Task 10 More map data structure:
+Create a function named `updateUniqueItems` that returns an updated map for all items with initial quantity at 1.
+It should accept a map as an argument.
+The map it accepts for argument is similar to the map you create in the previous task.
+For each entry of the map where the quantity is 1, update the quantity to 100.
+If updating the quantity is not possible (argument is not a map) the error `Cannot process` should be thrown.